Harry Ahluwalia

 Harry Ahluwalia also known as G.Ahluwalia (born 8 February 1983) is an Indian actor.
-Harry Ahluwalia made his silver screen film debut as a lead actor from Punjabi film Veeran Naal Sardari released on 17 January 2014.
+Ahluwalia made his silver screen film debut as a lead actor from Punjabi film Veeran Naal Sardari released on 17 January 2014.
 He started his career as a model, but turned to acting since 2006 and as his reputation grew, he got the chance to star as the leading actor in his first short film, Vadhde Kadam, directed by Munish Sharma.
 After that, Harry played the lead role in his second short film, Kaal Chakar, with the same director.
 He has been living abroad and working for an Australian production.
 These days he has been working with Soul Creative Australian.

-Personal life
+Early life

 Harry was born in Pathankot in family where nobody had a film background.
 His father, Paramjit Singh, was a dairy development inspector in Punjab and his mother, Paramjit Kaur, was a house wife.
 Ahluwalia has an elder sister and a younger brother living in Australia.
 According to news papers and other sources, Ahluwalia was quite different from others even in his childhood.
 He didn't mix well with other kids, hated going out in public places, and always had leadership qualities which allowed him to stand out from thousands of people in a crowd.